audreynaila/audreynaila/README.md

 # 👩🏻‍💻 About Me

 Hello!
 I am a Computer Science student passionate about Data and Machine Learning.I enjoy working with data from preprocessing and analysis to building predictive models that solve real-world problems.
 I’m skilled in Python, SQL, scikit-learn, TensorFlow, Pandas, and NumPy, with hands-on experience in building ML pipelines and data visualizations.
 I also work with PostgreSQL, MySQL, Git, GitHub, Google Cloud Platform, and Docker.
-Passionate about continuous learning, I thrive on solving challenges through impactful data-driven projects..
+Passionate about continuous learning, I thrive on solving challenges through impactful data-driven projects.

 # 🌐 Social